grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 the West London Bird Group that he runs.

 Excellent - more opportunities to go birding with people who know what they're doing.
-Somehow I make it all the way back to embankment without heaving (and, all the time, paying enough attention to keep the conversation going).
+Somehow I make it all the way back to Embankment without heaving (and, all the time, paying enough attention to keep the conversation going).
 I stumble around Embankment for a while until the world stops spinning, then get on the Northern line home.
-Four tick day; new people met, no major social embarassment; jolly good.
+Four-tick day; new people met, no major social embarassment; jolly good.

 #### April roundup